 Patrick returned to France in Summer 2017 to make his debut with the renowned Festival d'Aix-en-Provence in Aix-en-Provence, France, where he was a resident artist of the Académie du Festival d'Aix-en-Provence involved in a new production of Francesco Cavalli's Erismena directed by Jean Bellorini, and conducted by Leonardo García Alarcón with Cappella Mediterranea.
 The production embarked on a European tour in 2017, where he made his debut at the Opéra Royal de Versailles.
 The production continues performances throughout 2018, 2019 and 2020, making his debut in the opera houses of Paris, Luxembourg and Lisbon.
 Spring 2018 saw his professional debut in the United Kingdom, where he sang the role of Septimius in Handel's Theodora with the Aldeburgh Festival, conducted by Christian Curnyn, and in collaboration with Sarah Connolly and the Britten-Pears Baroque Orchestra in the historic Snape Maltings Concert Hall.

-Upcoming engagements this season include his debut in San Francisco singing Jupiter in Handel's Semele with the American Bach Soloists, his return to the Kennedy Center with Opera Lafayette in Jomelli's Cerere Placata, the US staged premiere of a new production of Stradella's La Susanna with Opera Lafayette and Heartbeat Opera at the Kennedy Center and Brooklyn Academy of Music, concerts with the Washington Bach Consort and his debut at the Grand Théâtre de Luxembourg, among others.
+Recent engagements included his debut in San Francisco singing Jupiter in Handel's Semele with the American Bach Soloists, his return to the Kennedy Center with Opera Lafayette in Jomelli's Cerere Placata, the US staged premiere of a new production of Stradella's La Susanna with Opera Lafayette and Heartbeat Opera at the Kennedy Center and Brooklyn Academy of Music, concerts with the Washington Bach Consort and his debut at the Grand Théâtre de Luxembourg, among others.
 Following the Covid-19 pandemic, future engagements include solo and consort appearances at the Kennedy Center and Strathmore Concert Hall among others.

 He was the 2015 recipient of the Marillyn Zacharis Fellowship from the Tanglewood Music Center, the 2014 recipient of the Pomeroy Prize from the University of Maryland for his work in 17th and 18th century repertoire, a three-time recipient of the Newman Family Foundation Fellowship from the Aspen Music Festival, a Victor Rice Opera Assistantship recipient from the University of Maryland, a Helen Heim Nichols Endowed Fellowship recipient from Northwestern University, and a 2007 National Foundation for the Advancement of the Arts YoungARTS finalist and winner in classical voice.